SampatDixit/sampatdixit.github.io/_posts/drive/guide/team/2024-07-09-adding-team.md

 categories: guide
 ---

-You can easily add your **co-owner, coach, manager or admin** of your academy.
+You can add your **co-owner, coach, manager or admin** of your academy.
 Once added you all have access to the same data *(no more sharing data manually)*.
 You can [set the right access/permissions](/drive/guide/team-permissions) for the team member to allow/restrict different functionalities within the APP.